 This is where this road trip around Ireland gets pretty.
 Head north to Larne Town and hop on the Coast Road for some spectacular scenery.
 Make a pit stop at the Carrick-a-Rede Rope Bridge for a daring stroll before continuing onto the Giants Causeway.

 Note: Admission to the Carrick-a-Rede Rope Bridge is £5.90 (adult) and takes about 1 hr to enjoy.
 Hours vary and the bridge is weather permitting!

-Note: Admission is free although the visitors center is £9 and includes parking.
-Don’t miss the walk from the visitor center to the Giant’s Causeway. ~20 min but gives you time to listen to the myths on the audio guide!
+Note: Admission is free although the visitors centre is £9 and includes parking.
+Don’t miss the walk from the visitor centre to the Giant’s Causeway. ~20 min but gives you time to listen to the myths on the audio guide!

 Day 5 – Derry to Galway

 Day 5 of this road trip around Ireland is a long one so plan your time accordingly.
 In Derry don’t miss the street art commemorating Bloody Sunday and the Museum of Free Derry.